It is an antiepileptic drug that inhibits the breakdown of γ-aminobutyric acid by acting as an inhibitor of the enzyme transaminase.

 Of 299 children, 33 (11%) became hyperactive.
 Some patients develop psychosis during therapy with vigabatrin, which is more common in adults than in children.
 This can happen even in patients without a history of psychosis.

 Other rare side effects of the CNS include anxiety, emotional lability, irritability, tremor, abnormal gait, and speech disorder.

 Dyspepsia and increased appetite occurred in less than 1% of subjects in clinical trials.

 - Asthenia (1.1%).

-This has the greatest effect on the external area (unlike the macular or central area) of the retina.
-The defects of the visual field had already been reported in 1997 by Tom Eke and others, in the United Kingdom.
+This has the most significant effect on the external area (unlike the macular or central location) of the retina.
+The defects of the visual field had already been reported in 1997 by Tom Eke and others in the United Kingdom.

 A study published in 2002 found that vigabatrin causes a statistically significant increase in the plasma clearance of carbamazepine.

 In 1984, doctors Rimmer and Richens of the University of Wales reported that the administration of vigabatrin with phenytoin reduced the serum concentration of phenytoin in patients with refractory epilepsy.